havpet/Spring-boot-chat/README.md

 * Thymeleaf as view framework

 ## How to run
-1. Compile the application with Maven in IntelliJ or other IDE
+1. Setup a SQL database and change settings in application.properties in src/main/resources
-2. Setup a SQL database and change settings in application.properties in src/main/resources
+2. Import JDBC driver into the project
-3. Import JDBC driver into the project
+3. Compile the application with Maven in IntelliJ or other IDE
 4. All tables are created automatically when the application starts
-5. Access the application at http://localhost:8080/ (if using IntelliJ)
+5. Access the application